p4mars/drone_light_show/README.md

   git clone https://github.com/PX4/px4_msgs.git
   git clone https://github.com/PX4/px4_ros_com.git
 ```
-3. Source the ROS 2 development environment into the current terminal and compile the workspace using colcon:
+3. Source the ROS 2 development environment into the current terminal and compile the workspace using colcon.
+Please keep in mind that this may take up to 20 minutes or more.
 ```
   cd ..
   source /opt/ros/humble/setup.bash